 Risk is an unavoidable part of life at a startup.
-Some new businesses start out strong before hitting a rut, while others crash and burn in just a few months.
+Some new businesses start strong before hitting a rut, while others crash and burn in just a few months.
 The lucky few that go on to become the success stories we share over drinks with our partners are few and far between.
-There are a number of reasons why businesses fail, and not all of them can be avoided.
-Rigorous planning and careful execution can set you up for a higher chance of success, but we’ll never be able to completely eliminate our risk.
+There are several reasons why businesses fail, and not all of them can be avoided.
+Rigorous planning and careful execution can set you up for a higher chance of success, but we’ll never be able to eliminate our risk.

 In the United States, the Bureau of Labor and Statistics (BLS) is the authoritative source of information on the nation’s labor market.
 Among other things, they collect information on the number of new jobs created each month, new businesses, business failure rates, and business lifespans.

-There are dozens of reasons that a business may fail, and I’d be remiss in saying that while some of these factors can be mitigated by a savvy entrepreneur, there are others that are out of one’s hands, both figuratively and literally.
-Sometimes it’s the right product but the wrong time, you’re hitting the wrong market or can’t carve out a market to begin with, and poor execution of your business model.
+There are dozens of reasons that a business may fail, and I’d be remiss in saying that while some of these factors can be mitigated by a savvy entrepreneur.
+There are others that are out of one’s hands, both figuratively and literally.
+Sometimes it’s the right product but the wrong time.
+Other times you’re hitting the wrong market or can’t carve out a market to begin with.
+And, of course, poor execution of your business model is most likely a death sentence.

 1. Lack of Market Need